marc-jones/phd_thesis/content/03_winter/02_global.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/tap_vs_wes_exp_all.pdf}
-\caption{\textbf{Relationship between the number of expressed copies of Arabidopsis genes in Tapidor relative to Westar.}}{The number of expressed copies of an Arabidopsis gene in \emph{B.\ napus} was determined as the number of homologues that had a maximal expression
+\caption{{Relationship between the number of expressed copies of Arabidopsis genes in Tapidor relative to Westar.}}{The number of expressed copies of an Arabidopsis gene in \emph{B.\ napus} was determined as the number of homologues that had a maximal expression